-Our expectations of businesses that have PECPR equipment with an expiring, or expired, certificate of inspection
+Our expectations of businesses that have PECPR equipment

 We expect businesses with equipment subject to the Health and Safety in Employment (Pressure Equipment, Cranes and Passenger Ropeways) Regulations 1999 to comply with those regulations.